14 hidden places in Vienna that only the locals really know - Vienna Würstelstand

 1. Jubiläumswarte – Hidden places in Vienna

-The Jubiläumswarte is a weather station turned super rad lookout point in the western area of Vienna, somewhere deep in the 16th district.
+The Jubiläumswarte is a weather station turned into a super rad lookout point in the western area of Vienna, somewhere deep in the 16th district.

 2. Setagaya Park – Hidden places in Vienna